 Design speed was 600 MPH.
 But to reach this speed requires

 keeping wings outside sonic shock-waves, either with swept wings or a long nose.

 L-133 and Lockheed's later F-104 Starfighter have a long nose which allows straight wings.

 Possibly Lockheed engineers first discovered or anticipated this, but kept it a secret (?).

 Or wings were at rear simply because it was a canard design (?).

 Was nose long rather to provide space for fuel (?).

 Me-262 had different advanced features: swept wing and leading-edge slats.

 It had drag/weight/maneuverability disadvantages with engines slung under its wings.

 Its tail-plane had elevators, but whole thing could be rotated (all-moving tail).

 All-moving tails solve lack of control at transonic speeds, which US didn't solve

 until years later in F-86 Sabre (a British engineer predicted and solved this prior).

 P-80 was a conventional straight-wing (ugly) design with a jet engine shoved in.

 Lockheed can't be blamed.
 It was what USAF ordered, a conservative design, not a risky advanced one.

 Two preproduction YP-80s were deployed very late in WW2 but no combat ever occurred.

 After WW2, US conducted simulated dogfights with Me-262 vs P-80,

-concluded the two were evenly matched, as their advantages/disadvantages cancelled out
+concluded the two were evenly matched, as their advantages/disadvantages canceled out

 As for Me-262 vs L-133, the L-133 might not have been a viable design (?).
 Its inlet looks too small.